OctavioB17/CountryInfoApp-Octavio-Bruza/README.md

 ```bash
 npm run dev
 ```
-The application should automatically open in your browser at http://localhost:3000.
-If it doesn't, you can manually navigate to that URL.
+The application should automatically open in your browser at http://localhost:5173.

 ## Backend Setup